pit65/hardened_kernel/README.md

-Stripped kernel for slackware 15 for standard desktop Intel and AMD processors.
+Stripped kernel for slackware 15 for standard desktop Intel and AMD processors.This works on ThinkStation 510.

   1.No IPv6

-  2.No old graphic cards and framebuffers
+  2.No old graphic cards.

   3.No sound PCI cards only standard HD music.